HTMLMin/Laravel-HTMLMin/README.md

 ]
 ```

-If you want, a facade is available to be aliased
+If you want, a facade is available to alias

 ```php
 'aliases' => [